 That makes a Privacy Impact Assessment of key processing much more than a tick-box exercise.
 You need the output to be able to analyse and report collective findings.
 Findings in the context of local risk to steer you to priorities for change.

 We know that the GDPR is a benchmark, not a guideline.
 So that risk sense is going to be vital.

 We know that Brexit has set the proverbial cat amongst the legal and regulatory data protection pigeons.
-UK organisations and anyone else accessing, processing, or otherwise handling EU citizens data, have to have made good progress towards GDPR compliance by May 2018…unless they are already in tip top data protection shape, or don’t care if they get to carry on doing what they’re doing with data after that date.
+UK organisations and anyone else accessing, processing, or otherwise handling data that’s in the EU, have to have made good progress towards GDPR compliance by May 2018…unless they are already in tip top data protection shape, or don’t care if they get to carry on doing what they’re doing with data after that date.